• Home

 Let's use the two options ('-p', '--name') and run again the nginx image:

-Let's verify that both the specified port and the name were used:
+Let's verify that both the specified port (the container port 80 is mapped to the Docker host port 8080) and the name were used:

 You can use the option '--no-trunc' of the 'ps' command to print the full container ID and the command used to start the nginx process.